 Your therapist will meet you in the waiting room at your scheduled appointment time.
-We do not have a receptionist, so please just have a seat when you arrive.
-Please do not enter any of the therapy rooms when you arrive.
+For added confidentiality, we do not have a receptionist, so please just have a seat when you arrive.
 There are restrooms and water fountains available across from the elevators if you need them.

 Your first appointment will entail completing initial paperwork and consents, discussing confidentiality, and answering any questions you may have.
 We will also complete an assessment that will help us better understand your history, what brings you to therapy, and what you are hoping to gain from therapy.

 If you plan to use insurance, please bring your insurance card for your therapist to make a copy.